-by Rashmi Jeswani, Information Science and Technologies MS student
+by Rashmi Jeswani, Information Sciences and Technologies MS student

 I thought of starting a series called ‘A Graduate Student’s Guide’ that will include individual blogs about finding on-campus jobs, looking for a co-op, and several more!
 The first one in the series is ‘A Graduate Student’s Guide to finding on-campus jobs’!